NAdi00/Task_Manager-MERN-/README.md

 MERN Task Manager

+Discription:

 A simple Task Manager application built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
 This application allows users to create, manage, and track their tasks effectively.
+With this application, users can easily create new tasks, update existing ones, mark tasks as completed, and delete tasks when necessary.
+The application offers a user-friendly interface that allows for effortless task organization and prioritization.

 Features: